-In December 2022, EASA appointed a consortium to deliver this research study for the specific case of detecting lithium batteries in checked baggage.
-The consortium is led by Rapiscan Systems and supported by CAA International.
+In December 2022, the European Union Aviation Safety Agency (EASA) appointed a consortium to deliver this research study for the specific case of detecting lithium batteries in checked baggage.
+The consortium is led by Rapiscan Systems and supported by CAA International (CAAi).

 Background

-Certain restrictions apply to the carriage by passengers of lithium metal and lithium-ion batteries in accordance to ICAO Annex 18 and the ICAO Technical Instructions for the Safe Transport of Dangerous Goods (ICAO Doc.
-9284).
-Enforcing such regulation requires means to detect the presence of unwanted Lithium batteries in the baggage.
+Certain restrictions apply to the carriage by passengers of lithium metal and lithium-ion batteries in accordance with International Civil Aviation Organization (ICAO) Annex 18 and the ICAO Technical Instructions for the Safe Transport of Dangerous Goods (ICAO Doc 9284).
+Enforcing such regulation requires means to detect the presence of unwanted lithium batteries in the baggage.

 Objectives

-The main objective of the project is to evaluate the feasibility of the detection of lithium batteries transported as checked baggage using the security screening equipment and processes in operation at airports.
-The project should investigate what are the technical, operational and regulatory solutions available to support safety-related requirements without affecting the performance of security operations as well as identify the main limitations, constraints and financial cost elements for their implementation at European airports.
+The main objective of the project is to evaluate the feasibility of the detection of lithium batteries transported as checked baggage, using the security screening equipment and processes in operation at airports.
+The project should investigate what are the technical, operational, and regulatory solutions available, to support safety-related requirements without affecting the performance of security operations as well as to identify the main limitations, constraints, and financial cost elements for their implementation at European airports.
 The project shall also study potential developments of technology and solutions for application to other transport scenarios (e.g. cargo, cabin baggage).

 Screening equipment

-Notwithstanding that screeners shall primarily focus their attention on identification of prohibited items from a security perspective, there is a need to investigate possible technical, operational and regulatory solutions to support safety requirements (in particular detection of lithium batteries not transported in line with applicable safety rules) without affecting the performance of screening operations.
+Notwithstanding that screeners shall primarily focus their attention on identification of prohibited items from a security perspective, there is a need to investigate possible technical, operational, and regulatory solutions to support safety requirements (in particular detection of lithium batteries that are not transported in line with applicable safety rules) without affecting the performance of screening operations.

 Rapsican screening equipment